rust-lang-ru/book/rustbook-ru/nostarch/chapter17.md

 just one stream or the other.

-Now when we run the program, it stops after pulling 20 items from the stream, and the intervals don’t overwhelm the messages.
+Now when we run the program, it stops after pulling 20 items from the stream, and the intervals don’t overwhelm the сообщения.
 We also don’t get `Interval: 100` or `Interval: 200` or so on, but instead get `Interval: 1`, `Interval: 2`, and so on—even though we have a source stream that *can* produce an event every millisecond.
 That’s because the `throttle` call produces a new stream that wraps the original stream so that the original stream gets polled only at the throttle